apollographql/docs/src/content/graphos/data-privacy.md

 ### Query operation strings

 The Apollo Router and Apollo Server both report a normalized string representation of each query operation to GraphOS.
-By default, this [normalization algorithm](/graphos/metrics/operation-signatures/) will strip out string literals that are sent in arguments.
+By default, this [normalization algorithm](/graphos/metrics/operation-signatures/) strips out string literals that are passed as arguments.
 However, we highly recommend that users **do not include sensitive data (such as passwords or personally identifiable information) in operation strings**.
 Instead, include this information in [GraphQL variables](#graphql-variables), which you can send selectively.

 ### Operation traces